-7.4 The Board is aware that the amended policy in relation to amplified music in licensed premises has been in place since Septembe 2016.
-The Board sought the views of

-consultees as to whether the Board should commence the ingathering of information on the effectiveness of its policy since the change in 2016 and whether an evaluation and specific

-review of this aspect of the Board’s policy should be undertaken.
-Following consideration of consultation responses, the Board has agreed that whilst the current policy remain
+7.4 The existing policy on amplified music in licensed premises was consulted upon in 2016.
+The Board will continue to monitor the effectiveness of this part of the policy.
+Following consideration of consultation responses, the Board has agreed the current policy will remain